tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 This is because headings is not an HTML Element but an HTMLCollection, with no method ```setAttribute```.
 Note that if I try to debug it, the error will be reported from a line of code inside the definition of ```setLeftPadding```.
 I don't know if the problem is in the function itself or in my call.

-The same call inside a typescript program would trigger a compile-time error.
+The same call inside a TypeScript program would trigger a compile-time error.
 In a fancy editor with compiler services like VSCode I'd know about it immediately because the call would get a red squiggly underline immediately after I type it, I can hover over the squiggly to get a detailed error message, and certainly, the generated broken JavaScript would never make it into production.
 ![Compile Error Screenshot](/assets/images/chapterImages/typescript1/setLeftPaddingTypeScript.png)

 ## Union Types

-Above we see how typescript prevents a variable from being assigned values of different types.
+Above we see how TypeScript prevents a variable from being assigned values of different types.
 However, it is a fairly common practice in JavaScript to implicitly create overloaded functions by accepting arguments of different types and resolving them at run-time.

 The following will append the "px" after the value if a number is passed in, or simply use the given string (assuming the user added their own "px") otherwise.